kerguler/PopJSON/docs/tutorial.md

 We propose a JSON representation of dynamically-structured matrix population models, which can accommodate multiple processes, such as survival, development, and egg laying.
 At present, PopJSON deals only with the `sPop` models of Erguler et al. \[<a href="https://f1000research.com/articles/7-1220/v3" target="_blank" rel="noreferrer">sPop</a>, <a href="https://www.nature.com/articles/s41598-022-15806-2" target="_blank" rel="noreferrer">sPop2</a>, <a href="https://github.com/kerguler/Population" target="_blank" rel="noreferrer">Population</a>\], but soon, and with your help, it will expand to cover more.

-## Using the library

 The parser takes a JSON string, or a file, and converts it to its raw ANSI C equivalent.
 You'll then need to compile this in your system and run using the <a href="https://github.com/kerguler/Population" target="_blank" rel="noreferrer">Population</a> package.
 The package includes a wrapper for `Python`, and soon, will have another one for `R`.

-We are working on developing the <a href="https://VEClim.com" target="_blank" rel="noreferrer">VEClim</a> API to take PopJSON requests and run sample simulations.
+We are working on developing the <a href="https://VEClim.com" target="_blank" rel="noreferrer">VEClim</a> API to take PopJSON requests and run simulations.
 But this shall be used to preview models.
 We will not reproduce the functionality of advanced analysis tools.

+# How to use

 ## Model definition

-We first define the **model** with its **type** and **parameters**. algorithm (`Population` for now) and its parameters for simulation.
+We first define a model by using the **model** tag.
+Here, the key tags are **type** and **parameters**.
+In this version of PopJSON, we covered the **Population** model only, but we are also working on including more canonical **ODE**, **DDE**, etc. models.

+The model can be either deterministic or stochastic, which is determined using the boolean tag **deterministic**.
+If needed, we can set the precision of the accumulative process indicator (this is specific to the Population package) with the **istep** tag.
+This effectively limits the maximum number of pseudo-stage classes.

+Before following the steps below, we recommend having a look at the <a href="https://github.com/kerguler/Population" target="_blank" rel="noreferrer">Population</a> package description.

 The **deterministic** option will declare the model as either deterministic or stochastic.
 To set the precision of the accumulative process indicator, **istep** is used.
 This effectively limits the maximum number of pseudo-stage classes.

 ```json
 {
     "model": {